GoogleChrome/lighthouse-ci/docs/getting-started.md

 ## Quick Start

 Lighthouse CI comes with an automatic setup that should work for many default web projects.
-If you build an API alongside your frontend or have any complicated moving parts, `autorun` might not work for you.
+If you have any complicated moving parts, `autorun` might not work for you.
 Read up on the details in [the full setup guide](#setup).

 **.travis.yml**